Seasonal Employees In Retail

 - Humanize yourself.
 Make sure your seasonal employees see the human side of your diverse team and feel included.
 Frequently we hire seasonal employees because the pace of business and/or traffic has increased.
 We hire seasonal team members to support this so we should never be too busy to be supportive and working to engage ALL team members regardless of the elevated momentum of the business.

 - Engage Wisely.
 It could be that some of your seasonal opening are being filled by emerging adults, many of whom are social and would be happy to return to work at your store because of the friends they made there.
 Use this to your advantage: create a social media presence among various platforms where you can post updates and your workers can stay in touch outside of the business.
-Plus your workforce will be that much happier to return to friendly, familiar faces if they feel included and like a part of the team even after they leave (this is also a great place to post team recognition).
+Plus your workforce will be that much happier to return to friendly, familiar faces if they feel included and like a part of the business even after they leave (this is also a great place to post team recognition).

 Helpful Tips From SHRM: Training The Retail Leaders of Seasonal Employees

 - Handbooks: Employers commonly forget to give seasonal employees handbooks and have them sign off on them.
 These oversights can come back to haunt employers.
 The employee should be given ample paid time to review the handbook, ask any questions about the handbook, and sign an acknowledgment sheet thereafter demonstrating receipt and time spent reviewing the handbook,” said Frank Wolf, an attorney with Fisher & Phillips in Chicago.